-Region or country Requirement US and Canada product shall be ENERGY STAR certified ENERGY STAR international partner countries or regions product shall conform with the international partner country's or region's current ENERGY STAR Computer Servers Qualification Criteria; or product shall be on the country's or region's ENERGY STAR qualified product listing.
-Countries or regions that are not ENERGY STAR international partners product shall conform with the current version of the US and Canada ENERGY STAR Computer Servers Eligibility Criteria
+Region or country Requirement U.S. and Canada product shall be ENERGY STAR certified ENERGY STAR international partner countries or regions product shall conform with the international partner country's or region's current ENERGY STAR Computer Servers Qualification Criteria; or product shall be on the country's or region's ENERGY STAR qualified product listing.
+Countries or regions that are not ENERGY STAR international partners product shall conform with the current version of the U.S. and Canada ENERGY STAR Computer Servers Eligibility Criteria c) For products that are not ENERGY STAR certified or listed on an international partner's ENERGY STAR qualified product listing, test results from an ENERGY STAR accredited lab3 demonstrating that product conforms with the current version of the U.S. and Canada ENERGY STAR Computer Servers Eligibility Criteria.

-Geographic applicability: This criterion shall be met in all countries or regions for which the product is declared to conform to this Standard.
+Geographic applicability: This criterion shall be met in all countries or regions for which the product is declared to conform to this standard.
 The approach used to conform to this criterion may vary by country or region.

-- a) identification of which of the above requirements in Table 5.1 to which the product conforms; - b) documentation demonstrating that product meets the relevant requirements in Table 5.1; and - c) for products that are not ENERGY STAR certified or listed on an international partner's ENERGY STAR qualified product listing, test results from an ENERGY STAR accredited lab3 demonstrating that product conforms with the current version of the US and Canada ENERGY STAR Computer Servers Eligibility Criteria.
+- a) Identification of which of the above requirements in Table 5.1 to which the product conforms; - b) Documentation demonstrating that product meets the relevant requirements in Table 5.1; and